 - Place in oven and roast for approximately 20 - 30 minutes.

 - Place 1 cup of dry quinoa into a slightly heated pot.
 Toast grain for a few minutes before adding the 1 ¾ cups of vegetable stock.
 Bring to a boil, then simmer & cook covered, for approximately 15 - 20 minutes, until all of the stock is absorbed.
 Fluff with a fork and let sit covered.

 - Steam the yucca root for 10 minutes (in a steamer basket or double boiler).
 When done, squeeze ½ lemon juice over cooked yucca root & sprinkle with sea salt to taste.
 Keep covered & set aside.

 - In a sauté pan, heat 1 tablespoon olive oil, and braise the bok choy for approximately 5 minutes.
 Sprinkle with sesame seeds.
 Set aside.

-- Place all of the ingredients, sectioned in a large bowl, and top it with a few micro greens and a drizzle of kale pesto.
+- Place all of the ingredients separated in a large bowl.
+Top it with a green onions, microgreens, and a drizzle of kale pesto.